SELF GUIDED AUDIO TOURS HAWAII

 Tahoe offers some of the best world-class skiing.
 Whether you’re a beginner or an expert, skier or snowboarder, there's something for everyone.
 Here is a description of the top skiing/snowboarding options around Lake Tahoe:

-Heavenly Ski Resort is the largest ski resort that’s actually on Lake Tahoe (in South Lake Tahoe, CA).
+Heavenly Ski Resort Heavenly Ski Resort is the only ski resort that’s actually on Lake Tahoe (in South Lake Tahoe, CA).
 With over 4,800 acres of skiable terrain, it offers something for everyone, from beginner to expert.

-Palisades Tahoe (and the Alpine Base Area) are located in Olympic Valley, about ten minutes from the north shore of Lake Tahoe.
-Known for hosting the 1960 Winter Olympics (formerly known as Squaw Valley) Palisades Tahoe is a world-renowned skiing destination.
+Palisades Tahoe Palisades Tahoe (and the Alpine Base Area) are located in Olympic Valley, about ten minutes from the north shore of Lake Tahoe.
+Known for hosting the 1960 Winter Olympics (back when it was known as Squaw Valley), Palisades Tahoe is a world-renowned skiing destination.

 The resort offers 6,000 skiable acres across two peaks and 42 lifts.
-With 270 trails, it has something for skiers of all levels.
+With 270 trails, the highest elevation at 9,050 feet, it has something for skiers of all levels.
 Plus a view of Lake Tahoe’s blue waters.
-And their village is full of apres ski options, dining, entertainment and shopping.
+And their village (The Village at Palisades Tahoe) is chock full of apres ski options, dining, entertainment, and shopping.

-With more than 1,200 acres of ski terrain, over 60 trails, and eight lifts, you get spectacular views of both Reno and Lake Tahoe.
+Mount Rose Ski Tahoe is conveniently located between Reno and Lake Tahoe (20 minutes north of Lake Tahoe; a half hour south of Reno).
+With more than 1,200 acres of ski terrain, over 60 trails (the highest being at 9,700 feet elevation), and eight lifts, you get spectacular views of both Reno and Lake Tahoe.

 This resort’s steepest runs have 1,800-foot vertical drops and impressive 55-degree pitches for expert skiers.
-Mount Rose has many black diamond runs for you expert skiers, too.
+Mount Rose has many black diamond runs for expert skiers.

-Northstar California Resort is located about 15 minutes north of Lake Tahoe in Truckee.
-It features 3,170 skiable acres with 100 trails, 20 lifts, and a vertical drop of 2,280 feet.
+Northstar California Resort Northstar California Resort is located about 15 minutes north of Lake Tahoe in Truckee.
+It features 3,170 skiable acres with 100 trails (the highest at 8,610 feet), 20 lifts, and a vertical drop of 2,280 feet.

 The resort is known for its family-friendly atmosphere and exceptional grooming, making it a great option for beginners and intermediate skiers.

-The resort features 2,300 skiable acres with 86 trails, 15 lifts, and a vertical drop of 2,000 feet.
+The resort features 2,300 skiable acres with 86 trails (the highest at 9,805 feet), 15 lifts, and a vertical drop of 2,000 feet.
 Kirkwood is a great option for advanced and expert skiers.

-The resort features 1,650 skiable acres with 103 trails, 13 lifts, and a vertical drop of 1,500 feet.
+The resort features 1,650 skiable acres with 103 trails (the highest at 8,383 feet), 13 lifts, and a vertical drop of 1,500 feet.
 This resort is a great option for advanced and expert skiers.

-Sierra-at-Tahoe is 16 miles from South Lake Tahoe in Twin Bridges, CA. Covering 2,000 acres of ski terrain with 47 trails and 14 lifts, there’s also a dedicated park for freestyle snowboarding and skiing.
+Sierra-at-Tahoe Sierra-at-Tahoe is 16 miles west-southwest of South Lake Tahoe in Twin Bridges, CA. Covering 2,000 acres of ski terrain with 47 trails (the highest at 8,852 feet) and 14 lifts, there’s also a dedicated park for freestyle snowboarding and skiing.

 This ski resort is popular for folks coming from San Francisco since this is the first one they pass on the approach to Tahoe.
 There’s also lodging and dining here.
 Half the ski runs are intermediate level, with a quarter for beginners and a quarter for advanced skiers.

-This resort is family-friendly and lessons are offered.
-One of the best things about Sierra-at-Tahoe is that its slopes are protected from the wind, so your skiing conditions can be a little more mild.
+This resort is family-friendly, and lessons are offered.
+One of the best things about Sierra-at-Tahoe is that its slopes are protected from the wind, so your skiing conditions may be a little milder.

 Winter Hikes in Lake Tahoe